 Haigazian University aspires to offer its students state-of-the-art facilities to prepare them for a better tomorrow.
 The University currently has several computer labs that are equipped with modern personal computers designed to support students in their day-to-day university requirements.
-There are 6 computer labs as follows:
+There are 5 computer labs as follows:

-- A Computer Science lab, which is used by computer science students for their assignments and projects; it contains 16 modern PCs, loaded with professional software and connected to a centralized server. - A Computing Services Center, which is used for instruction and research; it contains 30 modern PCs, loaded with professional software and connected to a centralized server. - An Internet lab, which is used by the students to access the Internet in support of their academic requirements; it contains 16 modern PCs, loaded with professional software. - An English lab located in the College Building (room C701), which is used by English instructors to teach their courses using Internet facilities; it contains 18 modern PCs. loaded with the necessary software and connected to a centralized server. - A Student Services lab, which is used by students for their assignments and research; it contains 20 PCs, loaded with professional software and connected to a centralized server. - There is also a computer exam room and lab in the College building, which is used for instruction, research, and on-line exams; it is equipped with 30 modern PCs, loaded with professional software and connected to the Learning Management System.
+- A Computer Science lab, which is used by computer science students for their assignments and projects; it contains 16 modern PCs, loaded with professional software and connected to a centralized server. - A Computing Services Center, which is used for instruction and research; it contains 30 modern PCs, loaded with professional software and connected to a centralized server. - An Internet lab, which is used by the students to access the Internet in support of their academic requirements; it contains 16 modern PCs, loaded with professional software. - An English lab located in the College Building (room C701), which is used by English instructors to teach their courses using Internet facilities; it contains 18 modern PCs. loaded with the necessary software and connected to a centralized server. - There is also a computer exam room and lab in the College building, which is used for instruction, research, and on-line exams; it is equipped with 30 modern PCs, loaded with professional software and connected to the Learning Management System.